This page is in need of updating - it was written in May 2020

 The template for human life, the fetus, is female and to create a male requires the mother to release (at around seven weeks gestation) testosterone to make both a male brain and male genitals.

-Nature sometimes gets it wrong, and if the testosterone levels secreted in the fetus are imbalanced, the baby will likely become gay or trans.
+Nature sometimes gets it wrong, and if the testosterone levels secreted in the fetus are imbalanced.

-In short, LGBTQ people are likely the result of birth defects triggered by hormones and probably influenced by the mother’s stress levels as a secondary factor.
+In short, trans people are likely the result of fetal anomalies triggered by hormones and probably influenced by the mother’s stress levels as a secondary factor.
 Some people do not agree that nature makes mistakes, in which case why do some women miscarry, and some people be born with some mental or physical disability?

 One further interesting fact about hormones that I have been taking now for around nine years is how it has changed my brain.
-I can now multitask with great ease, in fact, much better than Jen, a cis female.
+I can now multitask with great ease.
 During my research about why I was trans, I found there is considerable MRI evidence to show that a map of a trans brain often matches the gender claimed by the trans person and if not a direct match, it does map between the cis male and female brain.
 I also found that long term oestrogen medication makes a significant difference in the ability to multitask, for which I am proof.

 My second question is pretty easy to explain too.
 There was a time trans people were considered as mentally ill hence the reason why psychiatrists were/are involved in my and other trans people’s cases.